BambuReviews

 By BambuReviews · · 7 min read

-The Bambu AMS is the feature that sets Bambu Lab printers apart from the rest of the sub-$1500 field.
+The Bambu AMS is the feature that sets Bambu Lab printers apart from most of the consumer FDM field.
 When it works, it’s almost magical — the printer changes filament automatically, purges color transitions, and you get a finished multi-material print without touching the machine.
 When it doesn’t work, the error messages are cryptic and the forums are full of contradictory advice.

 Understanding How the AMS Works